Italy quarantines north in drastic bid to slow virus spread

 Factory worker Luca Codazzi was set to come out of a two-week quarantine at midnight Sunday — but instead was facing new limits on his freedom.

+Governments across Europe tightened their rules.
+Bulgaria banned all indoor public events.
+France’s president and Germany’s governing parties held emergency security meetings as the number of cases in each country surpassed 1,000.

-Elsewhere, the virus outbreak has left the cruise ship industry in disarray.
+In waters around the world, the virus has left the cruise ship industry in disarray.

 The Grand Princess cruise ship, where 21 people have tested positive for the virus, was heading Sunday to Oakland after idling off San Francisco for days.
 It expects to land Monday.
-Dozens of Americans will be transferred to a military base outside Atlanta for testing, but it’s not yet clear what will happen to passengers from other countries.
+Americans will be transferred to facilities around the country for testing and isolation, but it’s not yet clear what will happen to passengers from many other countries.

+Canadian officials said Sunday they will dispatch a plane to pick up more than 200 citizens who are aboard.
 The ship had a cluster of almost 20 infections during an earlier voyage that has led to one death.

 Another cruise ship is in quarantine on the Nile in Egypt with 45 confirmed virus cases.
 Two other ships with no confirmed cases were turned away this weekend from Malaysia and Malta amid virus fears.

+Advice to the public continues to vary.
 The U.S. Centers for Disease Control and Prevention urged older adults and people with severe medical conditions to “stay home as much as possible” and avoid crowds.
 A federal official told The Associated Press that the White House had overruled health officials who wanted to recommend that elderly and sick Americans not fly on commercial airlines too.
 A spokesman for U.S. Vice President Mike Pence denied that.

-The U.S. death toll from the virus climbed to 19, with most victims in Washington state.
-Infections rose to over 430, including the first case in the nation’s capital.
+The U.S. death toll from the virus climbed to 21, with all but three victims in Washington state.
+Infections rose to more than 500, including the first case in the nation’s capital.

-As the virus spreads, dozens of research groups around the world are racing to create a vaccine.

-As of Saturday, nearly 90,000 cases have been reported in Asia; nearly 10,000 in Europe; about 7,000 in the Mideast; around 450 in North America, Latin America and the Caribbean, and fewer than 50 cases reported so far in Africa.
-More than 60,000 people have recovered worldwide.

 China on Sunday reported 44 new cases over the past 24 hours, the lowest level since it began publishing nationwide figures on Jan 20, and 27 new fatalities.
-South Korea reported 272 new cases, taking its total to 7,313, with 50 deaths overall.
+Italy is now the No. 2 epicenter, surpassing South Korea, whose total is now just over 7,300, with 50 deaths overall.

 Angela Charlton reported from Paris.
-Ken Moritsugu in Beijing, Nicole Winfield and Trish Thomas in Rome, Yuri Kageyama in Tokyo, Chris Blake in Bangkok, Maria Sanminiatelli in New York, Hyung-jin Kim in Seoul, Ashok Sharma in New Delhi, Anna Johnson in London, David Rising in Berlin and Jonathan Poet in Philadelphia contributed to this report.
+Nicole Winfield and Trish Thomas in Rome, Aya Batrawy in Dubai, Ken Moritsugu in Beijing, Yuri Kageyama in Tokyo, Chris Blake in Bangkok, Adam Geller and Maria Sanminiatelli in New York, Hyung-jin Kim in Seoul, Ashok Sharma in New Delhi, Anna Johnson in London, David Rising in Berlin and Jonathan Poet in Philadelphia contributed to this report.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak